MasazI/stock_reinforcementlearning_tensorflow/README.md

 # stock_reinforcementlearning_tensorflow
-stock_reinforcementlearning_tensorflow is an implementation of reinforcementlearning with stock datas in TensorFlow.
+stock_reinforcementlearning_tensorflow is an implementation of Q-learning with stock datas in TensorFlow.

 # requierments
 - TensorFlow(0.12+)